anaclumos/extracranial/posts/2022-09-14-brane/en.md

 Then, if we run our `iframe` inside the web worker, the Super App will effectively solve the icing problem.

-## 🧑‍🔧 Problem 3.
+## 🧑‍🔧 Issue 3.
 Web Workers Do Not Provide DOM APIs

 Web workers do not have access to DOM APIs.
 However, just like our shimming the Geolocation API, the DOM API is also an Object Model written in JavaScript.
 Therefore, we would effectively solve this problem if we could provide the fake DOM API inside the web worker and mirror the manipulations to the real DOM.
 Also, we can police the manipulations between the two DOM APIs by verifying if this operation is permitted or not.

-## 👻 Solution 3.
+## 👻 Fix 3.
 Mission Impossible 4 Ghost Protocol

 ![In the film Mission Impossible 4, the protagonist, Ethan, acts like each other in between two terrorist groups, negotiating them in Ethan's favor.](dom-mission-impossible.png)